-All real property, including tide, submerged, or shore lands, which the City owns, or shore lands, which the City owns, or in which the City has right, title and interest, or to which the City may become entitled, may be leased as provided in this chapter.
+All real property, including tide, submerged, or shore lands, which the City owns, or in which the City has right, title and interest, or to which the City ay become entitled, may be leased as provide in this chapter.
 The term property as used in this chapter includes any and all interest in real property.